Chapter 3701:1-52 Licensing and Safety Requirements for Irradiators

 (B) For pool irradiators, sources may not be put into the pool unless the licensee tests the sources for leaks or has a certificate from a transferor that a leak test has been done within the six months before the transfer.
 Water from the pool must be checked for contamination each day the irradiator operates.
 The check may be done either by using a radiation monitor on a pool water circulating system or by analysis of a sample of pool water.
 If a check for contamination is done by analysis of a sample of pool water, the results of the analysis must be available within twenty-four hours.
 If the licensee uses a radiation monitor on a pool water circulating system, the detection of above normal radiation levels must activate an alarm.
 The alarm set-point must be set as low as practical, but high enough to avoid false alarms.
 The licensee may reset the alarm set-point to a higher level if necessary to operate the pool water purification system to clean up contamination in the pool if specifically provided for in written emergency procedures.

 (C) If a leaking source is detected, the licensee shall arrange to remove the leaking source from service and have it decontaminated, repaired, or disposed of by an organization licensed by the United States nuclear regulatory commission, the director, or an agreement state to perform these functions.
 The licensee shall promptly check its personnel, equipment, facilities, and irradiated product for radioactive contamination.
 No product may be shipped until the product has been checked and found free of contamination.
 If a product has been shipped that may have been inadvertently contaminated, the licensee shall arrange to locate and survey that product for contamination.
 If any personnel are found to be contaminated, decontamination must be performed promptly.
 If contaminated equipment, facilities, or products are found, the licensee shall arrange to have them decontaminated or disposed of by an organization licensed by the United States nuclear regulatory commission, the director, or an agreement state to perform these functions.
-If a pool is contaminated, the licensee shall arrange to clean the pool until the contamination levels do not exceed the appropriate concentration in accordance with table II, appendix C of rule 3701:1-38-12 of the Administrative Code, "Annual Limits on Intake (ALI) and Derived Air Concentrations (DAC) of Radionuclides for Occupational Exposure; Effluent Concentrations; Concentrations for Release to Sanitary Sewerage."
+If a pool is contaminated, the licensee shall arrange to clean the pool until the contamination levels do not exceed the appropriate concentration in accordance with table II of appendix C to rule 3701:1-38-12 of the Administrative Code, "Annual Limits on Intake (ALI) and Derived Air Concentrations (DAC) of Radionuclides for Occupational Exposure; Effluent Concentrations; Concentrations for Release to Sanitary Sewerage."

 (A) The licensee shall perform inspection and maintenance checks that include, as a minimum, each of the following at the frequency specified in the license or license application: